Pepper Jack Cheese on Keto: Nutritional Benefits and Healthy Alternatives

 Multiple rounds of cheese, some with black spots, are arranged on wooden shelves in a continuous cheese maturation process.

 Luckily for keto dieters that enjoy consuming cheese, Pepper Jack cheese comes with several health benefits, particularly for people doing a low-carb diet.
-Knowing the nutritional information and ingredients on one slice or 19 grams of cheese first helps dieters answer the question “is Pepper Jack cheese keto.”
+Knowing the nutritional information and ingredients on one slice or 19 grams of cheese first helps dieters answer the question “can Pepper Jack cheese be included in a keto diet.”

 The facts below come from a pack of Sargento sliced Pepper Jack cheese, a quality cheese brand that prides itself on only producing natural cheese.